mynew4/cmangos-docs-wiki/FAQ-Frequently-Asked-Questions.md

 ### Fetching new content from the database provider
 * This depends on your database provider, you might want to update your SVN or Git clone of the database

-### Updateing the database
+### Updating the database
 * Even if your Database provider did not ship new updates, you still might have to update your database content due to core changes.
-* In this case the easiest is to rerun an Installer Script of your DB-provider
+* In this case the easiest process is to rerun the installer script from your DB-provider

 * If you don't want to reset the database to a clean state (for example because you added some custom things), then you _might_ need to update manually.
 * To check if you need a manual update, just start the mangosd and check if a database error on start is printed.